sabeeh125/Restcomm-apps/restcomm-apps/dialogflow/README.md

 User: I would like to order a gift card with $50 on it.
 User: I’m looking for a present.

+### Banking Agent
+This is a banking IVR application powered by Google's machine learning and Ai (DialogFlow) + Restcomm Cloud.

+This agent allows your app to help users with self-service banking services.

+* Examples:

+User Speech: Balance

+User Speech: Check my card balance

+User Speech: Transfer $10 from checking to savings

+User Speech: What's my checking account balance

+User Speech: What's my savings account balance

+User Speech: I would like to transfer money

 #### Installation
 * clone this project: